rollerworks-graveyard/app-sectioning/doc/configuration.md

 ```

 The `SectioningConfigurator::createSection()` method adds the required
-configuration leaves to the Configuration tree (prefix and host).
+configuration parts to the Configuration tree (prefix and host).

 Next update your bundle's Extension class to get the section(s) registered: